Kotlin/KEEP/proposals/KEEP-0406-nested-typealias.md

 }
 ```

-One additional difficulty when type aliases are nested come from the potential **capture** of type parameters from the enclosing type.
+One additional difficulty in these scenarios stems from the potential **capture** of type parameters from the enclosing declarations.
 Consider the following example:

 ```kotlin
 class Graph<Node> {